-This proposal from Yamaha is what we consider an example instrument for us to know that not always a great brand offers equally excellent products.
-This clarinet is made of materials that could well make it very cheap, but it is more expensive than those of the competition, although it is true that in terms of sound it stands out more than these.
+This model from Yamaha is what we consider proof that a great brand doesn't always offers equally excellent products.
+This clarinet is made of materials that could well make it very cheap, but it's more expensive than those of the competition, although it's true that in terms of sound, it stands out more .

-It is quite common to find clarinets on the market with the body made of ABS resin.
+it's quite common to find clarinets on the market made of ABS resin.
 This helps to reduce production costs and thus offers cheaper instruments.
-However, that is not entirely true in this case because Startone’s proposed SCL- 65S series in B-flat is much cheaper and is similar in almost every way.
+However, that is not entirely true in this case because Startone's proposed SCL- 65S series in B-flat is much cheaper and is similar in almost every way.

-The key mechanism is made of type two alpaca metal, the same material used in the Startone proposal.
+The key mechanism is made of type two alpacca metal, the same material used in the Startone clarinet.
 The surface of the body is covered with a material that is imitation wood.
-This means nothing because it is only imitation and not real wood, so it still does not justify the price difference.
-However, this Yamaha clarinet weighs more than twice as much as the competition.
+This means nothing because it's only imitation and not real wood, so it still doesn't justify the price difference.
+However, this Yamaha clarinet weighs over twice as much as the competition.

-It is a B flat soprano clarinet and follows the mechanics of the Boehm system.
+it's a B flat soprano clarinet and follows the mechanics of the Boehm system.
 The bell is thinner than on other clarinets in the same range and this tends to produce more vibrant sounds.
-Moreover, it does not have a ring but is a single piece of ABS.
+Moreover, it doesn't have a ring but is a single piece of ABS.

 The Boehm system consists of 17 keys and 6 rings, which is sufficient for the academic student.
 However, if you want more mechanical performance, you should look for the German system.
 Another curious detail is that it has a sliding thumb rest with a larger surface area and a lanyard ring.

-Finally, this proposal includes a Yamaha patented 4C series clarinet mouthpiece, as well as a lightweight case and maintenance accessories.
+Finally, it includes a Yamaha patented 4C series clarinet mouthpiece, as well as a lightweight case and maintenance accessories.

-For a Yamaha clarinet, and even though it is a student series, we expected more when we saw the price difference.
-Instead, we have an instrument with a pleasant and dynamic action but without being surprising.
-In addition, the Boehm system demands a great technical mastery from the performers.
+For a Yamaha clarinet, and even though it's an entry-level series, we expected more for the price .
+Instead, we have an instrument with a pleasant and dynamic action but nothing extraordinary.
+In addition, the Boehm system demands a great technical mastery from the performer.
 You will not find keys that make it easy to play trills, sharps or flats that are easy to achieve with German mechanics.

-This is perhaps the biggest difference of all with respect to the competition because the sound quality is remarkable.
+This is perhaps what sets it apart from the competition, because the sound quality is remarkable.
 The notes have a clarity like few other instruments for beginners.
 The sustain and reverb are noticeable but not overpowering.
-Likewise, the transition between fast passages is very good and the notes are perceived as dynamic, agile and you can execute sixths that will be audible if you take care of your breathing technique.
+Likewise, the transition between fast passages is very good and the notes are perceived as dynamic, agile, and you can execute sixths that will be audible if you mind your breathing technique.

 Buffet Crampon Prodige Bb-Clarinet 18/5